How to Optimize Images for SEO: Step-by-Step Checklist

 Here are a few tools that can help you generate sitemaps:

 Instamojo free online stores are made with SEO in mind.
-Everything from your store URL to images is optimized for search engines so that your customers can find you easily on the web.
+Everything from your store URL to images is optimised for search engines so that your customers can find you easily on the web.

 Check out this video on how to add products to your online store.
 Also, get some bonus tips on writing SEO-friendly product descriptions.